Against the Grain (Bad Religion album)

-Writing and recording
+Background and recording

+Bad Religion released their fourth studio album No Control in 1989, which went on to sell 60,000 copies.

 Writing and demoing for Against the Grain began in 1989, and Bad Religion entered Westbeach Recorders in May 1990 to record the album.
 Against the Grain is one of the few Bad Religion albums to feature songs not written by Greg Graffin or Brett Gurewitz.
 One song is written by bass player Jay Bentley alone, whereas another is co-written by Bentley and Greg Hetson.
+According to Bentley, with the band's building popularity, they received an offer from a member of the E Street Band.
+Said member wanted the band to re-record Against the Grain with him as the producer, and also proposed re-writing the songs.

 Release and reception

 Against the Grain was released shortly after the conclusion of the No Control tour which had lasted until the middle of 1990.
 The album was highly anticipated by both music critics and fans as a result of the band's success with their 1988 post-reunion album Suffer and its 1989 follow-up No Control.
 While Against the Grain still failed to break Bad Religion into mainstream audiences, it was the first 100,000 seller, and showed how quickly they were growing.
 By 1992, the album had sold approximately 90,000 copies.

 The album has received generally favorable reviews in the years since its initial release.
 AllMusic's Johnny Loftus said that Against the Grain "found the band's edge honed sharper than it had been in years", and claimed that "Bad Religion had always warned against the excesses of the future and the assimilation of individuality.
 But the gospel cut deeper with Against the Grain.
 Songs began in an instant, with the single crack of a snare drum signaling the beginning of another screed."
+Author Dave Thompson, in his book Alternative Rock (2000), wrote: "This album goes anywhere but [against the grain].
+The now-trademarked multi-part harmonies emerge full born, and though the songs remain frenetic, the sound is brighter, bigger, verging on anthemic."

 The album's 13th track, "21st Century (Digital Boy)", was re-recorded and appeared as a single on their eighth full-length studio album Stranger Than Fiction, released in 1994, four years after the release of Against the Grain.

 Album cover

-The album cover of Against the Grain depicts rows of corn that, with the exception of one, bear right-facing, missile-tipped stalks.
+The album cover of Against the Grain is a painting by Joy Aoki of the same name.
+It depicts rows of corn that, with the exception of one, bear right-facing, missile-tipped stalks.
 The lone ear of corn faces left.

 Track listing

 Personnel

+Adapted from the album liner notes.